-In the past sections of this tutorial, we saw how does the Gatling report looks like and what are the different charts/graphs/statistics data is available for a user for referring to.
+In the past sections of this tutorial, we saw how does the Gatling report look like and what the different charts/graphs/statistics data are available for a user for referring to.
 Now, let’s see how we can configure some of the data points/values/metrics per our requirements by making some changes in the configuration file.

 Gatling provides a configuration file named gatling.conf file to modify a lot of settings as per user requirements which would reflect in the graph once updated.

 An important point to note here is: that for simulations that are run from the Gatling install directory itself, to update the configuration settings, the gatling.conf file is available at the following location